-The concrete Environment Record method InitializeImmutableBinding for declarative environment records is used to set the bound value of the current binding of the identifier whose name is the value of the argument N to the value of argument V. An uninitialized immutable binding for N must already exist.
+The concrete Environment Record method InitializeImmutableBinding for declarative environment records is used to set the bound value of the current binding of the identifier whose name is the value of the argument N to the value of argument N. An uninitialised immutable binding for N must already exist.

 - 1. Let envRec be the declarative environment record for which the method was invoked. - 2.
-Assert: envRec must have an uninitialized immutable binding for N. - 3.
+Assert: envRec must have an uninitialised immutable binding for N. - 3.
 Set the bound value for N in envRec to V. - 4.
-Record that the immutable binding for N in envRec has been initialized.
+Record that the immutable binding for N in envRec has been initialised.